-Clown Me In and Clowns Without Borders – USA returns to the Balkan Route, performing for migrants in Bosnia and Herzegovina, Serbia, and Romania.
-Some of the performances are planned for people with official refugee status, residing in camps.
-Other performances are for migrants and Roma people who live in temporary camps.
+Clown Me In and Clowns Without Borders – USA returned to the Balkan Route, performing for migrants in Bosnia and Herzegovina, Serbia, and Romania.
+Some of the performances were planned for people with official refugee status, residing in camps.
+Other performances were for migrants and Roma people who live in temporary camps.

 Tour duration: February 28, 2019 to March 18, 2019

 Performers: Sabine Choucair, David Lichtenstein, and Dustin J Allen